JakeSteam/rp.lc/readme.md

 ## What can it do currently?

-Well, not much.
-It can load a local image, change a pixel's colour, and save the updated image.
+Nothing much.
+It can load an image from `/input/` and perform very basic logic on it:
+1. Fetch the edge pixels of the image.
+2. Work out the most common colour.
+3. Replace all those pixels with "water", and all others with "land".›

 ## How can I use it?